Hall of Fame

 World Series Titles5

 Beyond the numbers, Jeter was defined by his postseason excellence.
-He earned the nickname "Mr. November" for his walk-off home run in Game 4 of the 2001 World Series -- the first November game in MLB history.
+He earned the nickname "Mr. November" for his walk-off home run in Game 4 of the 2001 World Series -- the first November game in MLB history (technically a violation of every rule about not checking the calendar in October).
 His lifetime postseason batting average of .308 over 158 games cemented his reputation as baseball's ultimate big-game performer.

 Derek Jeter is the kind of player you want your kids to grow up watching.
 He represents everything that's right about the game.